Power Apps SharePoint List Canvas App Guide

 Real-world examples, the canvas vs model-driven choice, delegation limits you must know, and how to publish your app to Teams, SharePoint, and mobile — no code required.

 Most organisations already have SharePoint lists holding business data — asset registers, helpdesk tickets, purchase requests, employee records.
 The problem is that SharePoint's default list view is built for information managers, not the frontline staff who need to submit and update that data.
-Microsoft Power Apps solves this by letting you build custom, mobile-friendly interfaces on top of your existing SharePoint data — without writing any code.
-This guide shows you exactly how to do it.
+Microsoft Power Apps solves this by letting you create a canvas app from a SharePoint list, with mobile-friendly forms and galleries on top of your existing data — without writing traditional code.

 Canvas Apps vs Model-Driven Apps: Which One Do You Need?